paymill/paymill-example-ios-parse-honeystore/README.md

 **Project Structure**

-The application is virtually separated in tree parts: User management, Business Logic, Screens and Resources.
+The application is virtually separated in tree parts: User management, Business Logic, Screens, Resources and Database.

 User management